Skip to main content

 Increase ventilation with outside air.

-Some ways that you can increase ventilation include:
+Ways you can increase ventilation include:

-• Run a bathroom fan continuously.
+• Running a bathroom fan intermittently or continuously.

 Use HEPA filters.